pieter-degroote/UltimateKEYS-legacy/autohotkey/AutoHotkey - README.md

-# UltimateKEYS - Legacy (AutoHotkey v2/v1.1)
+# UltimateKEYS Legacy (AutoHotkey v2/v1.1)

-These modifications will change the scripts into their previous 'legacy' versions.
+These modifications will change the scripts into their 'legacy' versions.

 ## After the 'Compose Key Sequences', replace all code in the 'Configuration' sections